Yana Sizikova

-Yana Dmitriyevna Sizikova (Яна Дмитриевна Сизикова; born 12 November 1994) is a Russian tennis player who specializes in doubles.
+Yana Dmitriyevna Sizikova (Яна Дмитриевна Сизикова; born 12 November 1994) is a Russian inactive tennis player who specializes in doubles.

 She has a career-high doubles ranking by the WTA of 40, achieved on 24 July 2023.
 She peaked at No. 336 in singles on 20 June 2016.

-Sizikova has won six doubles titles on the WTA Tour and two on the WTA Challenger Tour.
+Sizikova won six doubles titles on the WTA Tour and two on the WTA Challenger Tour.

 Career

 2018: WTA debut

 Sizikova made her WTA Tour main-draw debut at the 2018 St. Petersburg Trophy in the doubles tournament, partnering Dayana Yastremska.

 2019: First WTA doubles title

 Playing with Anastasia Potapova, Sizikova won her first WTA Tour title at the Ladies Open Lausanne, defeating Monique Adamczak and Han Xinyun in the final.

 2021: Match-fixing investigation

 In June 2021, she was arrested at Roland Garros after her French Open doubles first-round loss, amid a match fixing in tennis investigation from previous year's tournament.
 The prosecutor's office said her arrest was for "sports bribery and organized fraud for acts likely to have been committed in September 2020."
 The case was opened by a French police unit specializing in betting fraud and match-fixing, and centered on suspicions about one match at Roland Garros.
 She has not been officially cleared and the matter remains unresolved.